GST Registration and Monthly Compliance Roadmap for Small Businesses

 CA Technical Notes

-The technical file should end with a concise review note covering the documents checked, the computation method, the filing or compliance route selected, unresolved assumptions, and the next deadline.
-If the guide is applied to an actual taxpayer, the CA should preserve the calculation sheet, portal downloads, proof index, acknowledgement, and any communication trail.
-If the case involves a notice, GST mismatch, capital gains, foreign asset, large refund, or return correction, the note should also record the limitation period and the reason the chosen route is better than alternatives.
+The technical file should conclude with a concise review note covering: the documents checked, the computation method, the filing route selected, any unresolved assumptions, and the next compliance deadline.
+If the case involves a notice, ITC dispute, capital gains, foreign asset, large refund, or return correction, the note should also record the applicable limitation period and the reason the chosen route is preferable to alternatives.